 So-called impedance [4] and operational space [5] control are both suitable concepts for tasks that require interaction between the robot and the environment.
 Their goal is to directly specify the desired behavior in the operational/task space in terms of virtual mass-spring-damper systems with variable stiffness and damping properties.
 This allows to realize compliance in different directions, making these control concepts suitable for interaction tasks.
-Furthermore, it is desirable to regulate contact forces, for example to limit forces during the interaction in order to improve the safeness.
-Villani et al. [6] give a comprehensive overview of different force control concepts like hybrid control.
+More recent frameworks [6], [7], [8] are based on constraint task descriptions.
+In [8], a whole body control concept is proposed that establishes a hierarchy between control objectives by prioritizing tasks handling constraints over operational tasks.